Updated May 7, 2026

 Consider cost

-The retail price of the treatments for CLL / SLL is typically over $10,000 per month or infusion session.
-For patients on Medicare plans, the out-of-pocket costs in 2026 are now capped at $2,100For those on commercial insurance plans, cost may have an impact on a choice of therapy, although patient assistance programs can offset some or all costs Being on a BTK inhibitor for years will likely have higher out-of-pocket costs (as well as societal costs) than a 1-year protocol with combination therapy.
+The retail price of the treatments for CLL / SLL is typically over $10,000 per month or per infusion session.
+For patients on Medicare or some other government plans, the out-of-pocket costs in 2026 are capped at $2,100 per year.
+For those on commercial insurance plans, cost may have an impact on a choice of therapy, although patient assistance programs can offset some or all costs.
+Being on a BTKi for years will likely have lifetime higher out-of-pocket costs (as well as societal costs) than a 1-year protocol with combination therapy.

 Consider where to receive care

 With rapidly progressing research and numerous treatment choices, I encourage people with CLL / SLL to seek input on starting therapy from an oncology team focused on CLL / SLL or lymphomas.
 A general oncologist who starts therapy for only a few patients with CLL / SLL per year cannot easily advise you on all of the factors that may influence the choice of treatment.
-Getting the opinion of someone more expert is possible, often by videoconference.
+Getting the opinion of someone more expert is almost always possible, often by videoconference.
 The CLL Society can help connecting with an expert through the Expert Access program.
-There is research evidence that care from CLL experts prolongs survival.
+There is research evidence that care from CLL / SLL experts prolongs survival.

 Oral medications for CLL / SLL are delivered by one of a handful of specialty pharmacies that dispense such expensive drugs through package delivery services.
 They have pharmacists and nurses who provide education about the medications and follow-up calls to monitor for side effects.
 Unlike community pharmacies, they will call the patient to schedule refills.
 Check with your prescription drug insurer to get the list of options and enroll with a specialty pharmacy as early as possible.
+Many insurers are flexible on out-of-network pharmacies from which the first month of therapy is dispensed, but it is easier to start with a specialty pharmacy that is within network that to have to switch.

 Consider who will help